Pit River: Irrigation and power

 In the early 1900s and 1910s the Pit River was identified by the recently formed Reclamation Service (now Bureau of Reclamation) as the most important water source in the upper Sacramento River system; the river provides not only the majority of the annual flow, but nearly the entire dependable summer water supply.
 One of the first proposals to dam the Pit River was in 1915 and was known as the "Lower Pit River Project".
-A 139 ft dam would have been built across the river at Sheep Rocks, above the confluence with Squaw Creek.
+A 139 ft dam would have been built across the river at Sheep Rocks, above the confluence with Sulanharas Creek.
 About one-quarter of the river's flow would be diverted to irrigate some 60000 acre of fertile benchland in the upper Sacramento Valley, east of Redding.
 The Lower Pit River Project was technically superseded by the Central Valley Project for which Shasta Dam was completed in 1945.
 Shasta Lake raised the level of the Pit River more than 100 ft above the elevation of the proposed Sheep Rocks dam.
 It also flooded the majority of the Wintun peoples' traditional lands along the Pit and McCloud rivers, still controversial today.